Trump orders Israel to stop bombing Gaza after Hamas partially accepts his peace plan

 Both the Biden and Trump administrations have tried to end the fighting and bring back the hostages while providing extensive military and diplomatic support to Israel.

-Mroue reported from Beirut and Khaled from Cairo.
-Associated Press writers Chris Megerian in Washington and Joseph Krauss in Ottawa, Ontario, contributed.
+Mroue reported from Beirut and Krauss from Ottawa, Ontario.
+Associated Press writers Fatma Khaled in Cairo and Chris Megerian in Washington contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war